sheinamara/Dinomite/README.md

 6. Survive!
 ## Jeff's Development Log
 1/3: Review terminal manipulation and make changes to fit our game.

 1/6: Made class World implementing Lanterna 3.0.
 Created basic game interface, edited Dinosaur class, and implemented into World.

 1/7: Edited World class's interaction with Dinosaur.

-1/8: Edited user input timing in World class.
+1/8: Started creating functioning of user input in World class.

-1/9: Edits made in World class for user input.
+1/9: Edited user input in World class.

-1/10: Made huge progress.
-Created working user input pause and dinosaur drawing and undrawing.
-Crucial for game.
-Also edited Cactus class and implemented to World.
+1/10: HUGE PROGRESS: Finished user input and dinosaur drawing and undrawing.
+Edited Cactus class and implemented into World.

+1/13: Finished functioning of Dinosaur, Cactus, Pterodactyl, and implemented all into World.
+Created start and end menus for presentability.

 ## Amara's Development Log
 1/3: Created three classes.

 1/4: Added javadoc to three classes and made the variables for each class.
 Began working on Dinosaur.java and completed the constructor and get methods.

 1/7: Focusing on Dinosaur.java.
 Trying to draw the dinosaur via ASCII.

 1/8: Successfully made the drawing method in the Dinosaur class.
 Dinosaur appears on terminal screen!
 Made a ducking method that needs to be tested and an unducking method that may or may not come into handy.

 1/9: Started making Cactus class.

 1/10: Finished drawing method for Pterodactyl.

 1/13: Adding documentation for all methods and making this README look pretty :))